ibm-cloud-docs/solution-tutorials/index-redesign.md

             </h3>
             <div class="solutionBoxDescription">
                 <div class="descriptionContainer">
-                    <p>Define intents, entities and build a dialog flow for your chatbot to respond to customer&#x27;s queries.
+                    <p>Define intents, entities and build a dialog flow for the chatbot to respond to customer&#x27;s queries.
 Enable speech to text and text to speech services for easy interaction with the Android app.</p>
                 </div>
                 <div class="architectureDiagramContainer">
                     <img class="architectureDiagram" src = "images/solution28-watson-chatbot-android/architecture.png" />